Best Brain Food Snacks: 10 Good Snacks for Work

 Everhour’s Ultimate Productivity Snack (Chock-Full of Brain Foods!)

 We’ve had a look at the best snacks that can help to boost your productivity throughout the day, but for the ultimate snack (that could easily substitute a lunch), try our fave falafel wrap recipe!
 It contains so many tasty foods that your body and brain will love.
-Enjoy with some kale chips, a handful of blueberries and a green tea.
+Enjoy with some kale chips, a handful of blueberries, and green tea.

 For the falafel: